 Getting repairs done

 As soon as you see any disrepair report it to your landlord or agent immediately, giving them reasonable time to deal with the problem.
 After giving 24 hours written notice (except in an emergency), the landlord can access the property to carry out repairs which they are obliged to do, and enter the property to inspect its condition and state of repair.
-If your landlord refuses, doesn’t respond or is unreasonably slow in doing repairs, you should seek advice, but your main options are:
+If your landlord refuses, doesn’t respond or is unreasonably slow in doing repairs, you should seek advice.
+Do not withhold rent if there is a problem, your main options are:

 • Contact your council’s Environmental/Public Health Section who can inspect your accommodation and take action requiring the landlord to carry out repairs.

 • Contact UNIPOL Student Homes if your landlord is registered with them.
 Their DASH Code states the standards of accommodation and management your landlord should be meeting if they are registered with Unipol.

 • You could consider taking legal action yourself through the County Court and/or the Magistrates Court.